Secukinumab

 There are some rare but potentially serious side effects with secukinumab including:

-• oral thrush, signs of low white cells (such as fever, sore throat or mouth ulcers due to infections), athlete's foot, ear infections, conjunctivitis or discharge from the eye with itching, redness and swelling.
+• Thrush, athlete's foot and other fungal skin infections, signs of low white cells (such as fever, sore throat or mouth ulcers due to infections), ear infections, conjunctivitis or discharge from the eye with itching, redness and swelling.

 • Serious allergic reaction: signs of a serious allergic reaction may include a skin rash, a swollen face, lips, mouth or throat, or wheezing, dizziness, trouble swallowing or breathing.